mratsim/Arraymancer/Design_document.md

     Advantage: Dispatch and compatibility cheching at compile time (Matrix * Matrix and Matrix * Vec)
 2. Have the kind of stride (C_contiguous, F_contiguous) be part of its type.
 Rejected because impractical for function chaining.
 Furthermore this should not be exposed to the users as it's an implementation detail.

+3. Implement offsets and iterator using pointers.
+Indexing with a strided array is basically doing a dot product.
+With a 3x3 matrix, strides are [3,1], in memory, element at position [1,2] will be at 3x1 + 1 x 2 -> 5th position (i.e. we did a dot product)

+    > 0 1 2

+    > 3 4 5

+    > 6 7 8

+    After transposition, strides are [1, 3] and matrix shape:

+    > 0 3 6

+    > 1 4 7

+    > 2 5 8

+    but the corresponding order in memory is still as before transposition.
+So pointer must jump by 3 twice, then minus 5, then jump by 3 twice, then minus 5.
+There is probably a mathematical formula behind but it's much easier and less error-prone to do a dot product, especially for high dimensions.

+    Since we will do a dot product anyway instead of shifting a pointer by a constant, just doing regular array/sequence indexing is better as we get automatic bounds checking, Nim future improvements and it's much easier to copy a Tensor, no need to recalculate the pointer address.
+We just need a way to provide a pointer to the beginning of the data to BLAS.

+    Perf note: from a perf point of view, (integer ?) dot product is vectorized on CPU and GPU, the stride seq will stay in cache, so perf is probably bounded by the non-contiguous memory access.
+Moving a pointer sometimes by x, sometimes by y, sometimes the other way would also be bounded by memory access (provided a correct and probably cumber some implementation)

 ## To watch:

 * Nim's linalg